shsobieski/Housing-Valuation-Tool/README.md

 ### Added Features
 Based on the questions posed in the analysis, I chose to add these features to the data:
+- Month the house was sold
-- age of house at point of sale
+- Age of the house at point of sale
+- Number of years since the house has been renovated
+- Whether the house had been renovated at all
-- distance from house to Seattle city center
+- Distance from house to Seattle city center
-- nearest city data for the 5 largest cities in the county
+- Nearest city data for the 5 largest cities in the county
-- sq footage relative to nearest fifteen neighbors
+- Square footage relative to nearest fifteen neighbors

 Ultimately, for this analysis the data contained 16261 entries.
 Sale prices in the set range from $80,000 to $974,350 with a mean of $451,089 median of $420,000 and standard deviation of $185,546.